Thalia Gigerenzer meets a Treptow family who were literally hemmed in by the Berlin Wall…

-Life in the border zone became routine, but there were surreal moments that interrupted the daily grind.
-One day, when he was walking home from S-Bahnhof Treptow, a tank stopped next to Herr Neumann and a soldier poked his head out, yelling: “Does anyone want to go to Neukölln?”
+Over time the routines of life took over, but there were surreal moments that interrupted the daily grind.
+One day, when he was walking home from S-Bahnhof Treptow, a tank stopped next to Herr Neumann and a soldier poked his head out, yelling: ‘Does anyone want to go to Neukölln?’
 Herr Neumann, caught completely off-guard, did not take the soldier up on the offer.
 Later, he heard that the soldier had successfully driven his tank through the Wall.
-Soon after, so-called “Spanish Riders,” anti-tank trenches, appeared on the death strip in Bouché Straße.
+Soon after, the so-called ‘Spanish Riders,’ anti-tank trenches, appeared on the death strip in Bouchéstraße.

 In one of his rare night photos, taken around 1975, Herr Neumann caught these trenches in particularly striking lighting.
 “I was fascinated by the way the light cast shadows in the form of crosses on the trenches,” he says softly.